Skip to content

 Leaving the others, Michael wandered deep into the building, away from the bustle and noise of the tourists, seeking quiet solitude and a chance to be alone with his thoughts, amongst the grey stone columns and the richly decorated arched ceilings.
 The interior of the church was dim, lit only by the stained glass windows through which the bright sunlight shone in a rainbow of coloured beams.
 He walked from one chapel to another, exploring shadowy chambers, looking at statues, gazing up at the vaulting with its patterns of crosses and leaves, the frescos depicting scenes from the life of Christ and of Saint Francis preaching to the faithful.
 He wandered through the aisles lost in his thoughts but still seething from his argument with Richard, resenting the fact that his friend was not with him to share in this amazing spiritual experience.
 In fact Richard was in a bar drinking lager and telling rude jokes to the Polish couple.

 In a secluded corner of the monastery, Michael came to a statue of the Madonna.
-The figure was carved from wood and painted in blues and golds but it was her face that transfixed him.
+The figure was carved from wood and painted in blues and gold but it was her face that transfixed him.
 In the gloom, the life-like statue seemed real, it gave him the impression that it was alive and looking back at him.
-As he gazed up at at her, it was as though the inanimate painted statue had suddenly become warm, living flesh.
+As he gazed up at her, it was as though the inanimate painted statue had suddenly become warm, living flesh.
 The gentle face of the Madonna had an expression that overwhelmed him; her face had a faint smile that seemed full of beneficence, her eyes looked down on him with compassion and a slender white hand was held aloft in benediction.
 Gazing up at the statue, Michael’s anger at Richard subsided.
 He stood there motionless, consumed with feelings of elation and sadness; it was a moving experience that sent a tingling shiver down his back and the hairs on his neck stood on end.
 Coloured lights, from the great windows above, fell around him on the grey stone flags of the floor and on the statue.
 He felt the presence of many generations of monks and friars who had, over centuries of time, imbued this place with their spirituality and their prayers.
 As he gazed into the wonderful face of the Madonna, his eyes filled with tears.
 Through their blurred vision, he thought he saw the face of the lady change slightly; she was smiling at him, a smile of recognition, as though she was seeing into his heart and hearing the thoughts in his head.
-In her face he saw an expression of pity and forgiveness.
+In her face, he saw an expression of pity and forgiveness.
 It was a moment of heightened spirituality; later in life, when troubled and anxious, Michael would remember that moment when he had stood in front of the Madonna of Assisi and the memory brought him peace.
 ‘In future years, when I am old,’ he thought to himself, ‘I shall return to this place on a pilgrimage.’

 Michael looked at his watch and saw it was five minutes to five.
 He raced back to the main square and was the last person to take his seat on the coach – to the cheers of the passengers who had been anxiously awaiting his arrival.
-He sat down besides Richard and would have told him about his experiences in the Basilica but Richard was chatting to the girls in the opposite seat and he did not feel like talking to the back of his head.
+He sat down beside Richard and would have told him about his experiences in the Basilica but Richard was chatting to the girls in the opposite seat and he did not feel like talking to the back of his head.
 They left the medieval city and headed through the Umbrian countryside passing into the region of Lazio and then towards Rome.

 Next: part two.
 The Mystery of Assisi.